 You can’t expect employees at your medical practice to work hard if you don’t do so yourself.
 On a daily basis, let your employees see how hard you are working.
 A positive, upbeat, can-do attitude on the part of the boss can be contagious too, so try to maintain one as well.

 Invest in the latest technologies to enhance the productivity of your employees.
-In the case of a medical practice, Dragon Medical Practice Edition 2 is a powerful tool to add to your arsenal.
+In the case of a medical practice, something like Dragon Medical is a powerful tool to add to your arsenal.
 By giving employees a way to streamline their everyday duties, you free them up to take on additional responsibilities.
 Tools like these also help to increase accuracy and efficiency.

 Running a productive and effective medical practice is about more than making sure that employees are completing their assigned duties.
 By taking a few additional steps to engage and motivate your employees, you will be able to reach new levels of success.